robertmaynard/Sandbox/README.md

 Benchmark how much it costs to use multiple allocations over a single large allocation

+## AtC ##
+Efficient implementation of at_c for extracting a type from a type list, which is useful when doing C++11 Meta Template Programming.

 ## BranchPredictor ##
 A simple program that shows the strength of the modern branch predictor, and